 A Full Range of Lifestyle Options

-"We're much happier well I am yes!
-I mean I did have some doubts, what am I going to do you know stuck in now the two-bedroom apartment all day long with nothing to do and now I am working out when am I going to get a break!"
+"We're much happier.
+Well I am, yes!
+I mean I did have some doubts, what am I going to do, you know, stuck in a two-bedroom apartment all day long with nothing to do.
+Now I am working out when am I going to get a break!"